white8785/white8785/README.md

 }
 ```

 The pinned repos below are my most active repos atm.
-I am currently working on a Python course to help with some volunteer efforts I do, helping out with theopendao.com, and getting a crypto software startup going to take on our first client interested in NFTs.
-I'm open to helpful constructive feedback.
+I am currently building an Web3 Company focused on Blockchain technologies.
 You can find me on [Discord](https://discord.gg/Zh9TdFf2FX) or [Twitter](https://twitter.com/white8785).

 Crypto **Donations** are accepted @ white8785.eth.